dcastro/haskell-flatbuffers/notes.md

   * Tables can be empty (i.e. have 0 fields).
   * Structs cannot be empty, as of [2018-10-30][empty structs].

-## Flatbuffers limitations

-* Vectors cannot contain:
-  * other vectors
-  * null/missing elements
-* `bool`/numeric types - cannot be null/missing.
-  * `bool`/numeric types have default values (configurable), which the user should be able to select.
-* structs *can* be null/missing.
-  * nested stucts *can't* be null/missing.
-When a struct contains nested structs, either the whole thing is null, or it isn't.
-  * structs don't have default values, but its fields do.
-  * structs can only contain: numeric fields, boolean, unions???

 ## Implementation specific limitations